alexbeckham/Group_Project/Oil_And_Gas_Alex/Presentation_File.md

   * Feedstocks for chemicals, plastics, and synthetic materials

   This would help us understand more of the reasons for why the numbers move in the way that they do.

+  We'd have to look at geopolitical events, natural disasters, price wars,

 ---
 # Questions